Symbiosis & Emergencies

 portal.metaUnsynthesize()

-If the reverting operation fails between S-chain and Chain1 (Polygon in our example), see the subcase.
+If the reverting operation fails between the Host Chain and Chain1 (Polygon in our example), see the subcase.

 Step 1.
 The user signs a transaction that includes:

-- 1.Calldata0: the sequence of steps to do on Avalanche.
+: the sequence of steps to be executed on Avalanche.

-- 2.Calldata1: the sequence of steps to do on S-chain.
-This calldata includes the estimated gas fee for the transaction execution on S-chain in the stablecoin equivalent:
+: the sequence of steps to be executed on the Host Chain.
+This calldata includes the estimated gas fee for the transaction execution on the Host Chain in the stablecoin equivalent: GasEstimatedUSD1

 in Scheme 3.